henrysky/astroNN/docs/source/quick_start.rst

 Prerequisites
 ---------------
-Anaconda 5.0.0 or above is recommended, but generally the use of Anaconda is highly recommended
+Anaconda 5.1.0 or above is recommended, but generally the use of Anaconda is highly recommended

 ::

     Python 3.6 or above
-    Tensorflow OR Tensorflow-gpu (1.5.0 or above)
+    Tensorflow OR Tensorflow-gpu (1.6.0 or above)
-    Keras 2.1.3 or above (Optional but recommended, Must be configured Tensorflow as backends) CUDA 9.0 and CuDNN 7.0 (only neccessary for Tensorflow-gpu 1.5.0) CUDA 9.1 is not supported!!
-    graphviz and pydot_ng are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function
+    Keras 2.1.5 or above (Optional but recommended, Must be configured Tensorflow as backends) CUDA and CuDNN (only neccessary for Tensorflow-gpu) graphviz and pydot_ng are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function